Tennis Elbow – FAQ

 Yes it does.
 The ergonomics of the racket grip, the tension of the strings and the size of the racket affect the amount of force at the lateral elbow.
 Additionally, the mechanics of your tennis swing can play a factor.
 All tennis strokes have a fundamental mechanical structure, meaning you should always swing a certain way.
 JOI Sports Medicine Center can educate you regarding the correct equipment selection along with swing mechanics.

-Yes, the backhand shot places the most stress on the lateral forearm muscles.
+Yes, the one-handed backhand shot places the most stress on the lateral forearm muscles.

 First of all ice frequently.
 Next, try not to extend your arm with lifting activity/ADL.
 Also try to avoid increased grip activity.
 An example would be to lift a plate from under with palm flat vs. gripping on the plate edge.

 Please rest at ease our first goal with treatment will be to help calm down the pain and inflammation.
 We have many treatment options to accomplish this goal.
-We also will be able to educate on biomechanics to help you in the home and work setting.
+“At the JOI Sport Center, we have programs to treat tennis elbow and work with tennis players to return them back to the sport that they love.”, states Dr. Michael Yorio, the Jacksonville Jaguars Internal Medicine Physician and Internal Medicine/Sports Medicine Physician at the Jacksonville Orthopaedic Institute in Jacksonville, Florida.